subquery/cosmos-subql-starter/Thorchain/thorchain-starter/README.md

 # SubQuery - Starter Package for Cosmos/CosmosHub

-A basic Cosmos (based on Thorchain) example project with an event and message handler.
+A basic Cosmos (based on Thorchain) example project with a message handler.
 Read more about SubQuery support for Cosmos at https://academy.subquery.network/quickstart/quickstart_chains/cosmos.html.

 The Starter Package is an example that you can use as a starting point for developing your SubQuery project.

 A SubQuery package defines which data SubQuery will index from the blockchain, and how it will store it.

-This Starter Package by default allows **indexing transfer events and messages from Thorchain**.
+This Starter Package by default allows **indexing deposit events from Thorchain**.

 ## Preparation